Bernhard Langer prepares to play in the Masters for the 37th time this year. Here, he recalls his nerve-wracking debut at Augusta back in 1982

 1982: Bernhard Langer’s Masters Debut

-“To tell you the truth the Americans didn’t know a lot about me in 1982 and they did not know a lot about European golf altogether,” starts Bernhard Langer in discussing his US Masters debut with Golf Monthly.
+“To tell you the truth the Americans didn’t know a lot about me in 1982 and they did not know a lot about European golf altogether,” starts Bernhard Langer in discussing his Masters debut.

 “But I was used to that.
 I was the only German golfer on tour at the time so it was normal for me.”